Sign Up for Ross Email

 Short modules, readings, and exercises explain key concepts.
 Students can work at their own pace on this material as long as they have completed certain designated modules in time for the live learning event.

-You’ll choose the pace that works best for your day-to-day schedule and based on when you want to complete the program.
+You can choose to start the Online MBA in the fall or winter, and take courses at the pace that works best for your day-to-day schedule and aligns with when you want to complete the program.
 Here’s a sample course load for a student who plans to finish the program in two or 3.5 years:

 Optional On-Campus Courses